 Permits are valid for 18 months; unusually complex project permits can be issued for 24 months in the discretion of the Building Official.
 If the work is not complete within the initially-approved time period, reactivation fees may be required.
 A reactivated permit is valid for six additional months.
 The fees and penalties necessary to reactivate a permit increase with successive reactivations.
 Refer to Chapter 13 of the Municipal Code for specifics.

 The Town’s building permit fee structure is largely based on the estimated valuation of a project.
 Details can be found in the Building Division Fee Schedule.
 Separate fees may be charged by the fire district, water district, sanitary district and/or school district, which are different government agencies.
 When you know the complete valuation of your project, you may call the Building Division for a fee estimate.
 Before the permit can be finaled, the Town will request a calculation of the actual cost of the project and additional fees, called “re-evaluation fees” will be collected if the actual project valuation was higher than the estimate upon which the original permit fee was based.

 A Stop Work Order may be issued for any work requiring a building permit that was started without the necessary permits.
 For minor projects valued at less than $5,000 the penalty is $250, and increases to $1,000 plus four times the permit fee for projects valued at more than $50,000.
 If you have any questions regarding the need for a permit, please call the Building Division rather than risk a Stop Work Order and penalty fees.

 The Building Division performs a majority of plan checks in-house, but refers complex or unusual projects to an outside professional plan-checking service.
 Plan checks are routed to the appropriate plan checker following any required Planning Division conformance review.
-Initial plan check comments (or approval) are typically completed within two weeks following any Planning Division conformance review.
+Initial plan check comments are typically completed within 10 business days following any Planning Division conformance review.

 Depending on the scope of a project, the required building inspections may be as follows: